 SB 596 – Relating to Regional Rural Development Grants

-On Wednesday, March 27, SB 596 by Senator Ben Albritton (R-Bartow) was heard before the Senate Appropriations Committee and was reported favorably with 21 yeas and 0 nays.
-AIF stood in support of this legislation.
+On Tuesday, March 12, SB 596 by Senator Ben Albritton (R-Bartow) was heard before the Senate Innovation, Industry, and Technology Committee and was reported favorably with 9 yeas and 0 nays.
+AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this legislation.

 The bill makes changes to how the Regional Rural Development Grant program and the Rural Infrastructure Fund operate.
 Specifically, the bill amends the Regional Rural Development Grant Program to: